 Staff had the skills, knowledge and experience to carry out their roles.
-For example, the service used extended duty dental nurses to provide oral hygiene instruction and fluoride application to patients as part of the IPP Programme.

-Staff new to the practice had a period of induction based on a structured programme.
+Staff new to the practice had a structured induction programme.
 We confirmed clinical staff completed the continuing professional development required for their registration with the General Dental Council.
-Staff discussed their training needs at annual appraisals.
-We saw evidence of completed appraisals and how the practice addressed the training requirements of staff.